Behind closed doors, Romney gossips, imitates Kissinger

 One donor complained of the difficulties of converting Obama supporters to Romney’s side.

 “Right now I‘m very concerned,” she said.
 “Women do not want to vote for you.
-Hispanics, majority, do not want to vote for you.
+Islamics, the majority, do not want to vote for you.
 College students don‘t.”

 “Why don’t you stick up for yourself?” a male donor asked Romney.